 Another aspect of maintaining a clutter-free work environment is to clean frequently.
 Regardless of an employee's title, employers should enforce that cleaning the workspace is part of the job.
-The University of Kansas advised that businesses adopt a "self-inspection"

-program, in which employers heighten employee vigilance to the causes of slips, trips and falls to place an emphasis on potential dangers.
-From picking up after one's self to sweeping the floor, good housekeeping practices can go a long way to preventing injury.
+The University of Kansas advised that businesses adopt a "self-inspection" program, in which employers heighten employee vigilance to the causes of slips, trips and falls to place an emphasis on potential dangers.
+From picking up after one's self to sweeping the floor, good housekeeping practices can go a long way in preventing injury.

-"Keeping work spaces well-lit will help employees better see where they're walking, to avoid a trip or fall.
-This may also illuminate any spills or obstructions that could lead to a spill or fall."
 Cleaning may be most important when a liquid is spilled on the ground.
 Whether oil at an automotive repair shop, sawdust at a millworks or tomato sauce in a cafeteria kitchen, quick and proper cleanup is critical to keeping a workspace safe.
 The U.K.'s Health and Safety Executive advised that employees react immediately to spills, but make sure that they don't inadvertently make the surface more dangerous during the cleanup process.
 They should also ensure that they're using the right substances and tools for the specific surface and that other employees are excluded or made aware of the danger until the area is clear.
 Employers can install proper protocols, provide cleaning solutions and post safety signage.
 Spill education should also be provided.